KonnexionsGmbH/db_seeder/README.md

 - `columns` - an array of column definitions

--- `columnName` - column name
+  - `columnName` - column name

--- `dataType` - data type, is one of BIGINT, BLOB, CLOB, TIMESTAMP or VARCHAR
+  - `dataType` - data type, is one of BIGINT, BLOB, CLOB, TIMESTAMP or VARCHAR

--- `size` - for data type VARCHAR the maximum size of the column value
+  - `size` - for data type VARCHAR the maximum size of the column value

--- `precision` - currently not used
+  - `precision` - currently not used

--- `notNull` - is a NULL value allowed ?
+  - `notNull` - is a NULL value allowed ?

--- `primaryKey` - is this the primary key column ?
+  - `primaryKey` - is this the primary key column ?

--- `references` - an array of foreign key definitions
+  - `references` - an array of foreign key definitions

---- `referenceTable` - name of the reference database table
+    - `referenceTable` - name of the reference database table

---- `referenceColumn` - name of the reference column
+    - `referenceColumn` - name of the reference column

--- `defaultValueInteger` - default value for integer columns
+  - `defaultValueInteger` - default value for integer columns

--- `defaultValueString` - default value for alphanumeric columns
+  - `defaultValueString` - default value for alphanumeric columns

--- `lowerRangeInteger` - lower limit for an integer column, requires also an upper limit
+  - `lowerRangeInteger` - lower limit for an integer column, requires also an upper limit

--- `lowerRangeString` - lower limit for an alphanumeric column, requires also an upper limit
+  - `lowerRangeString` - lower limit for an alphanumeric column, requires also an upper limit

--- `upperRangeInteger` - upper limit for an integer column
+  - `upperRangeInteger` - upper limit for an integer column

--- `upperRangeString` - upper limit for an alphanumeric column
+  - `upperRangeString` - upper limit for an alphanumeric column

--- `validValuesInteger` - valid values for an integer column
+  - `validValuesInteger` - valid values for an integer column

--- `validValuesString` - valid values for an alphanumeric column
+  - `validValuesString` - valid values for an alphanumeric column

 - `tableConstraints` - an array of table constraint definitions

--- `constraintType` - constraint type, is one of FOREIGN, PRIMARY or UNIQUE
+  - `constraintType` - constraint type, is one of FOREIGN, PRIMARY or UNIQUE

--- `columns` - an arry with the names of the affected columns
+  - `columns` - an arry with the names of the affected columns

--- `referenceTable` - name of the reference database table, only for foreign keys
+  - `referenceTable` - name of the reference database table, only for foreign keys

--- `referenceColumns` - an arry with the names of the affected reference columns, only for foreign keys
+  - `referenceColumns` - an arry with the names of the affected reference columns, only for foreign keys

-Only either a range restriction or a value restriction may be specified for each column.
+Only either a range restriction (lowerRange, upperRange) or a value restriction (validValues) may be specified for each column.

 #### 2.1.2 Mapping of data types in the JDBC driver